Kapten I Wayan Dipta Stadium: History

-In 2014, Bali United plays their home matches at Kapten I Wayan Dipta Stadium after moving their homebase from Samarinda to Bali.
+In 2014, Bali United played their home matches at Kapten I Wayan Dipta Stadium after moving their homebase from Samarinda to Bali.
 IDR 5 billion was spent to renovate the stadium by adding new lighting system, upgrading the dressing rooms, repainting some parts of the stadium, repairing the toilets as well as upgrading other facilities.

 Services and facilities

 Bali United Store

-Bali United Store is an official merchandise store of Bali United.
+Bali United Store is the official merchandise store of Bali United.
 The store opened to the public on 19 March 2016 and it is located at the bottom of the southern tribune of the stadium, precisely next to gate 5.

-Merchandise store that has been operating for approximately a year, is renovated by expanding the area store.
-On 9 June 2017, Vice Regent of Gianyar Made Mahayastra inaugurated Bali United merchandise store after being renovated.
+The merchandise store, which has been operating for approximately a year, was renovated by expanding the area of the store.
+On 9 June 2017, Vice Regent of Gianyar, Made Mahayastra, inaugurated Bali United merchandise store after being renovated.
 There is something that can be considered fresh after the renovation, which is the stage for the show meet and great the supporters with the players of Bali United.